Vice-Chancellor's scholarships 2019/20

 We're pleased to offer ten Vice-Chancellor's scholarships for exceptional undergraduate and postgraduate taught students.

-These prestigious scholarships aim to reward and encourage exceptionally high-achieving students by offering a tuition fee discount to those expected to achieve AAA at A-level or a First class undergraduate degree (or international equivalents).
+These prestigious scholarships aim to reward and encourage exceptionally high-achieving students by offering a tuition fee discount to those expected to achieve AAA at A-level, 36 points in the IB, or a First class undergraduate degree (or international equivalents).

 There are ten scholarships available: